dbactual/thomaspaine-www/content/works/letters-on-the-bank.md

    been thrown thereon, either by those who were for, or those who were against such an institution, would have been acceptable to the public.
-No subject of debate that has been agitated before the legislature of Pennsylvania ever drew together such crowded audiences as attended the house during the four days the debate lasted.
+No subject of debate that has been agitated before the legislature of Pennsylvania ever drew together such crouded audiences as attended the house during the four days the debate lasted.
 And it was very easy to discover from the countenance of the people that the debate has illuminated their minds, though it has been lost upon the opposing party